napcs/jeeves/README.md

 ## Contributing

 Fork, send pull request.
 Keep commits small and organized.
 Don't add features to `jeeves.rb` please.
+Use plugins for that.

+### The Hello plugin

+See `plugins/hello.rb` for how to write a basic plugin.

+### Test your plugins

+See `test/unit/hello_test.rb` for how to test a plugin.
+Plugins use the Cinch-test library.

-Use the plugins.
+Use

+    rake test

+to run tests.

 ## License
 MIT.